fuzzthink/gitstats/README.md

 - Ability to specify files and paths to ignore in the config file
 - Ability to specify timestamp and line count delta pairs to correct the miscounts
 - Ability to remove the Lines of Code by Author chart
+- Change the Author chart from just added lines to more useful LOC count
 - Added Lines of Code by Month chart
 - Enlarge Lines of Code charts
 - Made the Commits by Month chart from single pixel thin bars to full width bars